 PFC Rollie Clayton Harger was born in 1920 in Lorain County, Michigan, to Manuel and Mattie Conigan-Harger.
 With his two sisters and brother, he was raised in Gladwin, Michigan, and attended Pontiac High School in Pontiac, Michigan.
 He later moved to Fremont, Ohio, and lived with his father’s brother and his wife on their farm and worked as a farmhand.
-At some point, he joined the Ohio National Guard’s tank company which was headquartered in Port Clinton in 1940.
+At some point, he joined the Ohio National Guard’s tank company which was headquartered in Port Clinton.

 After the maneuvers, the 192nd did not return to Ft.
 Knox as expected.
 Instead, they were ordered to Camp Polk for further orders.
 On the side of a hill, the tank battalion was informed that it was being sent overseas.
 Those members of the battalion 29 years old or older were allowed to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion which had been sent to Camp Polk from Ft.
 Benning, Georgia.
 Rollie either volunteered or had his name drawn to join the 192nd.
 The 753rd not only supplied the 192nd with men, but it also turned over its tanks and half-tracks.